ros2/design/articles/010_why_ros2.md

 ROS began life as the development environment for the Willow Garage PR2 robot.
 Our primary goal was to provide the software tools that users would need to undertake novel research and development projects with the PR2.
-At the same time, we knew that the PR2 would not be the only, or even the most important robot in the world, and we wanted ROS to be useful on other robots.
+At the same time, we knew that the PR2 would not be the only, or even the most important, robot in the world, and we wanted ROS to be useful on other robots.
 So we put a lot of effort into defining levels of abstraction (usually through message interfaces) that would allow much of the software to be reused elsewhere.

 Still, we were guided by the PR2 use case, the salient characteristics of which included: